willjarv1s/jsdom-mod-document-domcontentloaded-lab-london-fe-skills-020419/README.md

 ```

 Once the `DOMContentLoaded` event fires, the event happens.
 Any events we set
 up there will now have the required nodes to "listen on."
+Refresh the page and
+verify that the `click` event works.

 ## Moving On